 A message from a family on the river:

 My name is Melanie and on the July 4th weekend my kids and I were kayaking on the Hiwasee River and we ran into a group of kayakers from TSRA.
 We had a lot of fun with them and they helped us over a set of rapids that I had been a little worried about.
 I wanted to say thank you but wasn't sure how to reach the group.
 Perhaps you can pass along this message.

 I wrote a blog post about the adventure, if you have a chance to read it:

 Thank you Resolve TV for creating this video and sharing this terrific video.

-Congratulations to the 2013 TSRA Board of Directors
+2013 TSRA Board of Directors